Stephen K. Benjamin: Political career

-Mayor of Columbia
+Mayor of Columbia (2010–2022)

-In 2010, Benjamin won a special election to become the mayor of Columbia, besting Kirkman Finlay III in a runoff to succeed Bob Coble.
-In November 2017, Benjamin was the only candidate to file for mayoral election.
-Benjamin, therefore, did not appear on the ballot and was automatically declared to be re-elected without any votes.
-On February 4, 2021, Benjamin announced that he would not seek re-election in 2021.
+In 2010, Benjamin won a special election to become mayor of Columbia, defeating Kirkman Finlay III in a runoff to succeed Bob Coble.
+In November 2017, Benjamin was the only candidate to file for the mayoral election and therefore did not appear on the ballot; he was automatically declared re-elected without any votes.
+On February 4, 2021, Benjamin announced that he would not seek re-election later that year.

+His tenure focused on economic development, infrastructure investment, public safety, and inclusive governance.
+Under his leadership, Columbia experienced: